Valorant's boring characters are a feature, not a bug

 Valorant is many things, but a game drenched in originality it is not.
 The early conversations around Riot's shooter almost all revolved around comparisons to other games.
 Its weapon set is a purposeful reproduction of Counter-Strike: Global Offensive's mainstays (its big sniper rifle, the Operator ("Op"), is even a convenient homophone for CS:GO's AWP).
-Stylish heroes have the range of Apex Legends.
 The abilities are less busy and hectic than Overwatch.
 It exists in a crowded and narrow genre, but more than its peers, Valorant feels like a sum of its competitors.

 But Valorant wasn't created to serve as fanfiction inspiration, was it?
 It was created to be the next generation of Counter-Strike (which, for the record, has several dozen fanfiction.net entries).
 Every inch of the game is deliberately designed to make this style of precise shooting as legible and straightforward as possible, including the otherwise uninspired art.
 While Valorant’s maps each have a unique gimmick—the teleporter on Bind, for example—the aesthetics in each map adopt a desaturated color palette mostly made up of flat grey and beige walls.